-Join Evergreen facilitators for a unique and immersive virtual excursion that will continue the vital work of connecting children and youth to the natural world from anywhere with an internet connection.
+Join Evergreen facilitators for a unique and immersive virtual excursion that will continue the vital work of connecting children and youth to Toronto’s natural environment.

-These programs are available for all schools and free for qualifying schools*.
-Offered on any digital platform including Google Meet, Zoom and Microsoft Teams and can be adapted to both in-class and virtual school.
+These programs are offered on any digital platform including Google Meet, Zoom and Microsoft Teams and can be adapted to both in-class and virtual school.